 What is art psychotherapy?

-Art therapy is a type of psychological therapy (rather than an art class or hobby) that uses creative practices like drawing, painting, collage, and sculpting to provide an accessible way to communicate and contain thoughts and feelings that are too difficult to express with words alone - sometimes there simply are no words.
+Art therapy, also known art psychotherapy is a type of psychological therapy (rather than an art class or hobby) that uses creative practices like drawing, painting, collage, and sculpting to communicate and contain thoughts and feelings that are too difficult to express with words alone.
+Sometimes there simply are no words.

 Who is art psychotherapy for?

-I have worked within schools, charities, domiciliary care, and NHS settings including Action for Refugees in Lewisham, Swiss Cottage School, SweetTree Homecare Services, the Bray Lakers (Ireland), Cranstoun’s Trelawn House, the Shaftsbury Clinic (NHS), Age UK, Kensington and Chelsea Memory Service (NHS), and Studio Upstairs.
-An experienced Operations manager, I am also a former Senior Dementia Advisor for the Royal Borough of Kensington and Chelsea.
+Organisations I have worked with include: Latimer Community Art Therapy, Solas Mind, Action for Refugees in Lewisham, Swiss Cottage School, SweetTree Homecare Services, the Bray Lakers (Ireland), Cranstoun’s Trelawn House, South West London and St Georges NHS Trust, Age UK, Kensington and Chelsea Memory Service (NHS), Schoen Clinic Chelsea, and Studio Upstairs.
+Experienced in operations leadership, I am also a former Senior Dementia Advisor for the Royal Borough of Kensington and Chelsea.